kubeflow/spark-operator/docs/developer-guide.md

 make build-api-docs
 ```

-Running the aboe command will update the file `docs/api-docs.md`.
+Running the above command will update the file `docs/api-docs.md`.